kgoess/bacds.org-scripts/README.md

 (You can also do "make diff-with-prod" before "make install" to see what the changes will be.)

+For some reason the "make install" is installing any vim .swp files in scripts/.
+Doesn't happen for lib/.
+Not sure how to fix that.
+Watch for them in the "make install" and remove them yourself if it happens.

 COPYRIGHT AND LICENCE

 Copyright (C) 2022 by Kevin M. Goess